 4) Teaching Your Mission Statement

 Make sure that everyone on your team knows what the mission statement is!
 Share why your practice exists and the difference you want to make in patients’ lives.
-Remember, a mission is a goal, a vision, an objective.
+Remember, a mission is a goal, a vision, and an objective.
 It answers questions like “Why am I doing this?” and “Why am I coming to work?”
 Establish your mission statement and make sure everyone on your team knows it.
-In the long run, team members will feel compelled to stay in your office because there’s purpose to going to work, not routine activities.
+In the long run, team members will feel compelled to stay in your office because there’s a purpose to going to work, not routine activities.

 5) Looking Like a United Team